Destructibility and Axiomatizability of Kaufmann Models: Introduction

 \section{Introduction}

-A Kaufmann model is an $\omega_1$-like, recursively saturated, rather classless model of $\PA$ (these terms are defined below).
-Kaufmann first constructed such models in \cite{Kauf77} under $\diamondsuit$ and in \cite{Shelah2ndorderprop2} Shelah showed that Kaufmann models exist in $\ZFC$ by an absoluteness argument.
-These structures form an important class of models of arithmetic that have been extensively studied, see \cite[Chapter 10]{MOPAKS} and the references therein.
+A Kaufmann model is an $\omega_1$-like, recursively saturated, rather classless model (these terms are defined below).
+Kaufmann first constructed such models for $\PA$ in \cite{Kauf77} under the combinatorial principle $\diamondsuit_{\omega_1}$ and noted in that paper that a similar construction works for models of $\ZF$.
+In \cite{Shelah2ndorderprop2} Shelah showed that Kaufmann models (for $\PA$ and $\ZF$) exist in $\ZFC$ by an absoluteness argument.
+These structures form an important class of models of arithmetic (and set theory) that have been extensively studied, see \cite[Chapter 10]{MOPAKS} and the references therein.
 There are several reasons for this.
-First of all Kaufmann models represent a counterexample to the analogue of several theorems about countable recursively saturated models of $\PA$ holding at the uncountable including most notably the fact that countable recursively saturated models of $\PA$ have inductive partial satisfaction classes, see \cite[Theorem 1.9.3, Proposition 1.9.4]{MOPAKS}.
-They also are a witness of set theoretic incompactness at $\omega_1$.
-For instance, the following is immediate from the fact that all countable, recursively saturated models of $\PA$ have satisfaction classes and Tarski's theorem on the undefinability of truth. \begin{proposition} Let $\calM$ be a Kaufmann model.
+First of all a Kaufmann model represents a counterexample to the analogue of several theorems about countable recursively saturated models of $\PA$ (and $\ZF$) holding at the uncountable including most notably the fact that countable recursively saturated models of $\PA$ have inductive partial satisfaction classes, see \cite[Theorem 1.9.3, Proposition 1.9.4]{MOPAKS}.
+They also are a witness to set theoretic incompactness at $\omega_1$.
+For instance, the following is immediate from the fact that all countable, recursively saturated models of $\PA$ have satisfaction classes and Tarski's theorem on the undefinability of truth. \begin{proposition} Let $\calM$ be a Kaufmann model of $\PA$.
 By rather classlessness $\calM$ cannot have a partial inductive satisfaction class.
-However, there is a club of countable elementary submodels $\calN \prec \calM$ so that $\calN$ carries a satisfaction class. \end{proposition}
+However, there is a club of countable elementary submodels $\calN \prec \calM$ so that $\calN$ carries a satisfaction class. \end{proposition} Of course the above proposition is also true for models $\ZF$ with the analogue of a ``partial inductive satisfaction class" defined appropriately, see below.